tylerwray/me/src/pages/blog/the-power-of-map-take-in-elixir.md

 ---
 title: The Power of Map.take/2 in Elixir
 description: Elixir has some powerful utility functions build into the standard library.
 One of my favorites is Map.take/2.
+After working exclusively in elixir for 3 years now, I've been floored by the breadth of its standard library.
+Simply put, it's delightful.
+layout: ../../layouts/BlogLayout.astro
 tags:
   - elixir
   - map